-Children in single-parent families is the percentage of children under age 18 who live with their own unmarried parents.
+Children in single-parent families is the percentage of children under age 18 who live with their single parent in a family.
 Children not living with a parent are excluded.
 In this definition, single-parent families include cohabiting couples.
 Children who live with married stepparents are not considered to be in a single-parent family.
 SOURCE: U.S. Census Bureau, American Community Survey.